Wind power in Oklahoma: Growth

-The $3.5 billion, 800 mile, Plains & Eastern Clean Line transmission line was approved in 2012, which will when completed in 2017 have the capacity to deliver 7,000 MW of wind power.
-As of April, 2017, Clean Line Energy Partners did not have any binding contracts to provide electricity to an electric utility.
+The $3.5 billion, 800 mile, Plains & Eastern Clean Line transmission line was approved in 2012, which was expected to be completed by 2017, and would have the capacity to deliver 7,000 MW of wind power.
+As of April 2017, Clean Line Energy Partners did not have any binding contracts to provide electricity to an electric utility.
 The only tentative, nonbinding, agreement Clean Line was able to obtain was for 50 MW of capacity.